Ship blocking Suez Canal moves slightly, unclear when it will refloat

-SUEZ, Egypt (Reuters) - Efforts to dislodge a giant container ship blocking the Suez Canal had allowed its stern and rudder to move on Saturday, but it remained unclear when it could be refloated, the head of the canal authority said.
+SUEZ, Egypt (Reuters) -Efforts to dislodge a giant container ship blocking the Suez Canal have allowed its stern and rudder to move, but it remains unclear when it can be refloated, the head of the canal authority said on Saturday.

-The 400-metre (430-yard) long Ever Given became wedged diagonally across a southern section of the canal amid high winds early on Tuesday, disrupting global shipping by blocking one of the world’s busiest waterways.
+The 400 metre (430 yard) long Ever Given became wedged diagonally across a southern section of the canal amid high winds early on Tuesday, blocking one of the world’s busiest waterways.

-About 15% of world shipping traffic transits the canal, and hundreds of vessels are waiting to pass through the waterway once the blockage has been cleared.
+About 15% of world shipping traffic transits the canal and hundreds of vessels are waiting to pass once the blockage has been cleared.

-Suez Canal Authority (SCA) Chairman Osama Rabie said he hoped it would not be necessary to resort to removing some of the 18,300 containers from the ship to lighten its load, but that strong tides and winds were complicating efforts to free it.
+Suez Canal Authority (SCA) Chairman Osama Rabie said he hoped it would not be necessary to remove some of the 18,300 containers to lighten the ship’s load, but that strong tides and winds were complicating efforts to free it.

 “The ship’s stern began to move towards Suez, and that was a positive sign until 11 p.m.
 (2100 GMT) at night, but the tide fell significantly and we stopped,” Rabie told journalists in Suez.

-“We expect that at any time the ship could slide and move from the spot it is in,” he added.
+“We expect that at any time the ship could slide and move from the spot it is in.”

-Tugging attempts restarted on Saturday afternoon and further efforts were planned on Saturday night and Sunday morning, three sources with knowledge of canal operations said, though they added it could be necessary to remove more sand from around the ship to free it.
+Tugging attempts restarted on Saturday afternoon and further efforts were planned on Saturday night and Sunday morning, SCA sources said, though they added it could be necessary to remove more sand from around the ship to free it.

+Two SCA sources said there had been further, minor progress in dislodging the ship on Saturday.
+One source said there had been some movement at the bow of the ship.

+“When dealing with a ship of this size, its behaviour with the dredgers is unknown, we don’t know how it will respond to the pulling,” said Rabie.

-“We aim to get it done after the weekend, but everything will have to work out exactly right for that,” Peter Berdowski, chief executive of Boskalis, told Dutch TV programme Nieuwsuur late on Friday.
+“We aim to get it done after the weekend, but everything will have to work out exactly right for that,” Boskalis Chief Executive Peter Berdowski told Dutch TV programme Nieuwsuur late on Friday.

-Boskalis owns Smit Salvage, which was brought in this week to help with efforts by the Suez Canal Authority (SCA) to dislodge the ship.

 “The bow is really stuck in the sandy clay, but the stern has not been pushed totally into the clay, which is positive.
 We can try to use that as leverage to pull it loose,” Berdowski said.